 The iPad mini 5 is Apple’s current 7.9-inch model.
 The device went on sale in late March and since then we’ve been monitoring feedback from those people who picked up the slate.

 A lot of the feedback has been great.
 However, we’ve also seen complaints about the iPad mini 5’s hardware and the iPadOS 13 software it’s currently running.

 In this guide we’ll take you through the most common problems plaguing Apple’s iPad mini 5.
 We’ll also provide you with some tips and resources that should come in handy if you start noticing bugs and performance issues on your device.

 iPad mini 5 Problems

-Some iPad mini 5 users are running into problems with their new device.
-Some of these issues are minor bugs, others are far more problematic.
+Some iPad mini 5 users are running into problems.
+And while some of these issues are minor bugs, others are far more problematic.

 We’re seeing complaints about iCloud Restore problems.
 This is also a common issue with new devices and it can be rather tricky to fix.
 If you run into issues restoring from iCloud, head here for a few potential fixes.

-If you’re unable to activate your new iPad mini 5, check Apple’s System Status page and see if “iOS Device Activation” is green.
+If you’re unable to activate your iPad mini 5, check Apple’s System Status page and see if “iOS Device Activation” is green.
 If it’s not green, you’ll want to wait until it’s green and then try again.

 If it’s green and you still can’t activate, make sure you have a SIM card in your device.
 If you’re getting a “No Sim” or “Invalid SIM” error head here for help.